-B. Non-immigrant (F-1) Students and Students with Other Visas
+C. Non-immigrant (F-1) Students

 The College is authorized under federal law to consider applications for enrollment of non-immigrant alien students in the F-1 visa status.
 A prospective student must meet academic and College admission requirements, and the requirements for the certificate of eligibility (I-20 Form) prior to applying for the F-1 Student Visa.
-International students studying at FCC must be pursuing a full course of study (12 credits per semester) toward an associate degree other than an Allied Health (Nursing) field, Bioprocessing Technology, Emergency Management, or English as a Second Language.
-A student must:
+International students studying at FCC must pursue a full course of study of 12 credits per fall and spring semester toward an associate degree.
+F-1 visa students are not allowed to enroll in Pre-Health Programs, Bioprocessing Technology, Emergency Management, or English as a Second Language.
+An F-1 visa student must:

 - 1. Submit a completed application for admission to FCC with a local (Maryland) sponsor's address and student's address from their home country. - 2.
 Submit an official high school (secondary school) transcript evaluation in English.
 The accepted evaluator is World Education Services (www.wes.org) or any member of the National Collegiate Evaluation Services (NACES). - 3.
 Submit I-134 Affidavit of Support a statement of financial resources including the amount and source of support for the prospective student.
-The College is unable to provide scholarship assistance to international students.
-The estimated minimum cost of tuition, fees, books, health and living expenses per year is \$23,000.
-Students attending the College on the F Visa will be classified as out-of-state residents for tuition purposes while at FCC. - 4.
+The College will not provide Foundation scholarship assistance to F-1 visa students.
+The estimated minimum cost of tuition, fees, books, health, and living expenses per year is \$23,000.
+Students attending the College on the F-1 Visa will be classified as out-of-state residents for tuition purposes while at FCC. - 4.
 Submit the Test of English as a Foreign Language (TOEFL) scores directly to the Admissions Office.
 Minimum acceptable score is 500 on the paper-based test, 173 on the computer-based test or 61 on the Internet-based test (IBT). - 5.
+Submit a copy of current passport. - 6.
 Submit all application materials and required documents by June 1 for the subsequent fall semester and October 15 for the subsequent spring semester.

-Once the student has been approved for the F-1 Visa and arrives on campus, he/she must complete the College placement tests as appropriate.
-Referral to take the test will be given to the student at the time he/she arrives on campus.
+Once the student has been approved for the F-1 Visa and reports to the College Designated School Official (DSO), he/she must complete the College placement tests as appropriate.